Section 1202 Qualified Small Business Stock: OBBBA’s Expanded Benefits and Opportunities

 Faculty

 Mr. Dobens is a Senior Manager in Ernst & Young’s National Tax Department where he primarily focuses on the taxation of partnerships and limited liability companies.
 He also spends significant time advising venture capital funds and their investors as to qualified small business stock investments.
-Mr. Dobens received a B.S. in Accounting from Plymouth State University, and both an M.S. in Taxation and J.D. from Northeastern University.
+Professor Dobens received a B.S. in Accounting from Plymouth State University, and both an M.S. in Taxation and J.D. from Northeastern University.

 Description